xrdocs/telemetry/_blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out.md

 Anyone who has had to modify ACLs to enable a new SNMP manager to connect to the network can appreciate the value of the dial-out option.
 Since the router initiates the connection, you don't have to worry about opening up ports for inbound management traffic.

 Dial-out was the first option that we implemented and is still commonly used.
-MDT enables the router to _push_ monitoring data, so it seems intuitive that the router should also initiate the session.
+MDT enables the router to push monitoring data, so it seems intuitive that the router should also initiate the session.

 ### TCP Dial-Out
 Our first dial-out protocol was also the simplest: plain old TCP.
 Open up a raw TCP socket on your collector and the router will complete the standard three-way handshake and start pushing telemetry data across the session.
-No fancy programming libraries are required on the collector -- in python it's a simple matter of a "bind" to the port -- and you're off and running.
-MDT Dial-Out inherits all the goodness of TCP (reliable delivery, fragmentation, re-ordering, etc) without having to invent a new protocol or define new mechanisms.
+No fancy programming libraries are required on the collector -- in python it's a simple matter of a "bind" to the port.
+TCP dial-out inherits all the goodness of TCP (reliable delivery, fragmentation, re-ordering, etc) without having to invent a new protocol or define new mechanisms.
 It's a great place to start if you're configuring MDT for the first time.

 ### gRPC Dial-Out
 TCP is a great transport option, but it is not a general purpose RPC mechanism.
 For that, we turned to [gRPC](http://www.grpc.io/).  gRPC runs on top of HTTP/2 and provides additional features for performance, security, RPC definition, etc.

-One of the main reasons that people enable gRPC Dial-Out is that gRPC allows you to do authentication and encryption via TLS.
+One of the main reasons that people enable gRPC dial-out is that gRPC allows you to do authentication and encryption via TLS.
 If you're worried about sending operational data in the clear and/or you want to protect your collector with certificate-based authentication, enable gRPC with TLS.

 gRPC is not quite as trivial from a developer's perspective, but one of its strengths is the plethora of idiomatic client libraries in multiple programming languages.
 Go, Python, Ruby, Java, C developers -- grab your gRPC library from github and you'll be juggling gRPC sessions like a pro.